Team

 Niccolò Bonacchi is an Assistant Professor at ISPA - Instituto Universitário, where he teaches graduate courses in experimental programming and neurobiology.
 His professional highlights include:

-- Ph.D. in Neuroscience (Nova University of Lisbon, CCU), focused on neural representation of spatial objectives, olfactory cues, and predictive coding
+- Ph.D. in Neuroscience (Nova University of Lisbon | ITQB), developed at the Champalimaud Center for the Unknown (CCU), focused on neural representation of spatial objectives, olfactory cues, and predictive coding

 - Development and contribution to Bonsai-RX, an open-source visual programming language extensively used for behavioral and neuroscience research

-- Former Data Architect at the International Brain Laboratory (IBL), leading the development of experimental data acquisition and management systems
+- Data Architect at the International Brain Laboratory (IBL), leading the development of experimental data acquisition and management systems

 - Data Architect of the COGITATE consortium, developing standards for experimental metadata ontology and promoting FAIR data-sharing practices